The Riper the Better

 Peel the ripe plantains and cut into 4 sections.
-Place in a skillet with butter or margarine and brown lightly.
+Place in a skillet with butter and brown lightly.
 Place in a saucepan, add water and cinnamon.
 Boil at moderate heat until the liquid is thick and syrupy.
 Serve immediately as a side dish or a healthy dessert.

 Omega Daily is a truly superior source of Omega-3 made from extracts of the New Zealand green lipped mussel, quoted in innumerable scientific studies and journals as the HIGHEST QUALITY source of Omega-3 oil.

 GenFX HGH Releaser is helpful for men and women aged 21 to 60-plus who wish to reverse the effects of aging to enjoy a more youthful appearance, increased energy, weight loss, improved sex drive, and more.